 Our Intelligent Vehicle Support (IVS) business provides automotive service shops with the tools and services they need to keep pace with the computerization of vehicles today and in the future.
 Our products provide the support technicians need to perform in-depth diagnostics and reprogramming and keep vehicles safely on the road across multiple vehicle brands.

-We have built a strong platform for profitable growth and our plan is to reach annual revenue growth of 5-10 percent, an EBITAmargin of 15 percent, with net debt/EBITDA not exceeding 3.0.
+We have built a strong platform for profitable growth and our plan is to reach annual revenue growth of 5-10 percent based on a 3-year CAGR, an EBITA margin of 15 percent, with net debt/EBITDA not exceeding 3.0.
 We expect to achieve this through a combination of organic growth in existing and new vehicle inspection markets (primarily low- and middle-income countries), developing innovative technologies and services for the automotive aftermarket, and strategic acquisitions that drive innovation and add value for our customers.

 These are some of the key reasons to invest in Opus:

 Opus benefits from several mega trends, including increasing global wealth and increasing global vehicle fleet, rising global environmental concerns, the need to significantly reduce traffic fatalities, specifically in low- and middle-income countries and rapid development of automotive technology.

 The vehicle inspection market is driven primarily by legislation and regulation for both emission and safety testing.
 Increased global wealth has made it possible for a growing number of people to own a car.
 The global vehicle fleet exceeds one billion and continues to rise.
 This extra traffic leads to increased emissions and road accidents and is therefore a strong driving force for growth in the vehicle inspection market.